-Line 8 starts at a node q and find all its neighbors p.
-So it traces all the edges involving q.
+Now consider the code in lines 11-13.
+This code runs once per edge traversed.
 During the whole run of the code, a graph edge might get traced twice, once in each direction.
 There are m edges in the graph.
-So lines 9-10 cannot run more than 2m times.
+So lines 11-13 cannot run more than 2m times.
+Therefore, this part of the code takes O(m) time.